Project-Prism/Prism-OS/README.md

 Prism OS is a [Cosmos](https://github.com/CosmosOS/Cosmos) Based Operating System Developed With C#.
 It has many features which can be used for many different things, ranging from real-time animation, 3D rendering, network downloads, a filesystem, CPU-accelerated floating-point math, compression, basic parsing for some file formats, and much more!

-Want to Add Something New to Prism OS?
-Simply Create a Pull Request and We'll Review it.
-(Your Code Should Preferably Follow [These](https://github.com/Project-Prism/Prism-OS/blob/main/CONTRIBUTING.md) Guidelines)
+Want to add something new to Prism OS?
+Simply create a pull request and we'll review it.

+> **Note**
+> (Your code should preferably follow [these](https://github.com/Project-Prism/Prism-OS/blob/main/CONTRIBUTING.md) guidelines)

 If you found this project interesting or useful, please do leave a star!
 It will help out a lot for finding future contributors for the project.